drakhart/ha-super-soco-custom/README.md

 ![Setup][img-setup]

+If no vehicle is detected for your account after login, the integration will ask you to enter your vehicle's **IMEI** to bind it before completing the setup.

 You can configure some extra options by clicking on "Configure" once the integration is up and running:

 ![Config][img-config]

+The options menu also lets you **unbind the vehicle** from your account.
+Doing so will remove the integration, since it cannot function without a bound vehicle.
+To use the integration again with a new vehicle, simply add it again.

 ## Supported entities